 The following is a summary of the requirements and procedures for obtaining a California Yacht and Ship Broker License.

 Minimum Qualifications to Apply

-Employed as a licensed California Yacht Broker or Salesperson for at least one year in the past five years; or
+- Employed as a licensed California Yacht Broker or Salesperson for at least one year in the past five years

 Upon receipt of the completed application form(s) and appropriate fees, the Division will process your application.
 A copy of the Yacht and Ship Brokers Act, including the applicable California Code of Regulations and additional information regarding the subject matter covered in the written examination, will be forwarded to you along with the date and location of the examination for which you are scheduled.

 After fulfilling all applicable application requirements, obtaining a passing score of at least 70% on the written examination, and the filing of an acceptable surety bond or cash deposit, a one-year license will be issued.
 Thereafter, the license can be renewed for either one or two years.

 For more information, please call Monique Cabral at (916) 327-1847 or write to DBW.